So, you invested in the Oculus Rift. Well, what now?

 Senzo Peso is “a mini Opera created by world-class musicians and artists.”
 Explore a beautifully crafted, dark 3D world as your soul is guided into the after-life by the game’s namesake, the Siren Senza Peso, who’s melodies accompany the journey.
 Originally released in 2014, the creators returned to update their masterpiece for an enhanced re-release.
 This visually stunning 3D experience comes highly rated, but it also requires a highly rated PC to fully appreciate.
 Headphones are recommended for the best audio experience.

 Based on a multi-award winning short film about a robot who just wants love, at any cost.
 Abe VR is a bone-chilling masterpiece created in Unreal Engine 4.
 This psychological story explores concepts involving emotion and empathy, while adding to the immersion with such techniques as eye tracking.
 Definitely not for the faint of heart, the short-film was classified as a horror; the game follows in its footsteps impeccably.
 The cinematic Oculus experience is the first ever to be officially certified by the British Board of Film Classification, receiving a 15+ age rating that translated to “M”— and it truly deserves its M rating, you have been warned.

 ADULT VR CONTENT

 Most of the list above is for younger audiences, teens, and families, but Oculus Rift has plenty to offer for the 18+ crowd.
-If you are over 18 and looking for the best adult VR content, check out our post on the best VR pornTags: Featured Posts, Related Posts
+If you are over 18 and looking for the best adult VR content, check out our post on the best VR pornTags: Featured Posts, Our Favorites, Related Posts